eisenjulian/nlp_estimator_tutorial/blog.md

 ### Convolutions

 At this point one possible apprach would be to go deeper, further adding more fully connected layers and playing around with layer sizes and training functions.
-However, by doing that we would throwing in extra complexity and throwing away some important structure in our sentences, which is that tokens don't live in a vaccum, they affect and are affected by their neighbors.
+However, by doing that we would add extra complexity and ignore important structure in our sentences.
+Tokens don't live in a vacuum and meaning is compositional, formed by tokens , but they affect and are affected by their neighbors.

 Convolutions are one way to take advantage of that structure, in the same way that happens for adjacent pixels in [image classification](https://www.tensorflow.org/tutorials/layers).
 The intuition is that small parts of a sentence, or *n-grams*, usually have the same meaning regardless of their overall position in the sentence, therefore having our model re-learn that fact from examples can be prohibite in terms of the ammount of data it would take.

 ----------
 Raw unchecked export the notebook from here onwards